Worker pleads guilty to abusing inmates at US women's prison

 Klinger told the women he wanted to marry them and father their children, even proposing to one of them with a diamond ring after she was discharged to a halfway house, prosecutors said.

 Another prisoner aware of the abuse reported Klinger to the Bureau of Prisons in June 2020, according to the FBI.
-Klinger was still allowed to transfer to a federal jail in San Diego months later.
+A few months later, the agency authorized his transfer to a federal jail in San Diego.

 After the transfer, prosecutors said, Klinger kept contacting one of the victims through an email address he created with a phony name, sometimes sending lewd messages referencing sexual acts.
 He messaged the other woman on Snapchat, saying he loved her and was “willing to do anything” for her.